 There are basically two ways of creating wireframes:

 - Offline – You can simply use a pen and blank paper or printable sketch templates like the ones available on SneakPeekIt.

 - Online – There are several wireframing tools available online such as NinjaMock, Fluid UI, Adobe Suite, Mockflow, and others.
 We, at Space-O Technologies, use Balsamiq 3.5.17 and AdobeXD wireframe design tool to wireframing.
 Just select the tool or template and start sketching.
 Every use case should represent the full-screen flow from opening your app to achieving a goal.

 Focusing on wireframing at an earlier stage could save you hundreds of development hours later on.

 Once you are done with designing the use cases of the app, it’s time to test them.
-This is also a very important step of your app building where you can test the flow of your app and improve the user experience.
+This is also a very important step of your app-building where you can test the flow of your app, make improvements in the user experience.

-In order to test your wireframes, you can use a great tool – Invision.
-As you know, wireframes just show the expected design of the app, but Invision makes them interactive.
-Using this awesome tool, you can connect your screens and link actions to simulate the real experience of the app.
+In order to test your wireframes, you can use Invision.
+As you know, wireframes just show the expected design of the app, but Invision can help make them interactive.
+Using this awesome tool, you can connect your screens and link actions to simulate the real encounter with the app.

 How to use Invision?

 Here is a short video on how to create an interactive prototype with InVision.